Mtiger1/My-first-repository/README.md

 installation of tools

-#DAY TWO
+# DAY TWO

 we will write on bioinformatics workshop introduction to command line

-on day one we learn on installation of git bash and rstudio introduction  to command
+# DAY THREE
+introduction to shell and github